MaartenAfschrift/GeyerAnkle_ParamEstimation/README.md

 ### Code structure

+- Adapt in each script the main path (*Set.MainPath      ='C:\Users\mat950\Documents\Software\Sim\GeyerAnkle_ParamEstimation')* and point to the folder where you cloned this repository
 - First run the script: *Scripts/CreateCasadiFunctions_Shooting.m* to casadif functions for the system dynamics and the integration scheme.
 This function makes it easier (and faster) to build the optimization problem
 - Estimate parameters using: *Scripts/ParamEst_PelvisPerturb_Shooting.m*.
 This script formulates and solves the optimizaton problem
 - *PredictNovelPerturbationMagnitude.m*: runs a forward simulation with the identified gains on perturabtions that were not included in the parameter estimation process.
 - *PlotResultsParamID.m*: Plots results
+- *ParamEst_PelvisPerturb_Shooting_MinimalExample.m*.
+This scripts solve the optimization problem on a simple dataset (with a limited number of gait cycles)

 ### Background information

 I use a matlab structure (names "Set") as input in my functions to do the flow control and set important parmaeters in the optimimzation.
 With this structure you can change the default settings (defined in ***GetDefaultSettings.m***).
 (Please read the function *GetDefaultSettings.m*  for all possible settings)

 ### References